-Sarah has been defending driving while prohibited charges since 2010.
+Sarah Leamon has been defending driving while prohibited charges since 2010.
 She knows the complex legal issues and defences that are available to people who have been charged with this offence.
-Sarah will work hard to protect your driving privileges and your liberty.
+Sarah and her team will work hard to protect your driving privileges and your liberty.

 “Sarah dealt with my two driving while prohibited cases and two assault charges.
 She succeeded in all of them to bring me to a point where I was happy with the repercussions.
 She is extremely smart, knowledgeable and a hard working individual who takes pride in succeeding with her clients case.
 I was fortunate enough to come out with zero charges and just a slap on the wrist.
 For that I truly appreciate your hard work and I will continue to refer clients to you.
 I am now on the right path in my life and career thanks to you.
 Sarah is without a doubt one of the top lawyers in her field in Vancouver.
 THANK YOU.”

-Sarah knows how to best approach your case to get the best result possible in your circumstances.
-She will work hard for you.
-Sarah is a skilful negotiator and has years of court room experience.
-Sarah has the tools to succeed on your behalf.
-She understands her clients’ needs and knows how to properly represent them in court.
+The lawyers at Sarah Leamon Law Group know how to best approach your case in order to get the best result possible in your circumstances.
+They will work hard for you.
+Sarah and her team are skilful negotiators with many years of court room experience.
+They have the tools necessary to succeed on your behalf.

-If you have been charged with driving while prohibited, call Sarah now to discuss your options.
+If you have been charged with driving while prohibited, call Sarah Leamon Law Group now to discuss your options.
+Our team of legal professionals are available 24/7.

 Is driving while prohibited a criminal offence?